Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 ## Overview

 XM Cloud focuses on being a headless, enterprise content and website management system.
-You can manage XM Cloud via several UIs, and also through APIs and the CLI.
-For this tutorial, we will focus on the XM Cloud deploy UI for creating new XM Cloud projects and environments. ( For more information on APIs with XM Cloud, navigate [here](https://doc.sitecore.com/xmc/en/developers/xm-cloud/xm-cloud-deploy-api.html).)
+You can manage XM Cloud via several UIs, and also through APIs and the [CLI](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-cli-cloud-command.html).
+For this tutorial, we will focus on the XM Cloud deploy UI for creating new XM Cloud projects and environments.

+For more information on APIs with XM Cloud, navigate [to the documentation on the Deploy API](https://doc.sitecore.com/xmc/en/developers/xm-cloud/xm-cloud-deploy-api.html).

 ## Prerequisites